diodeinc/stdlib/README.md

   </a>
 </p>

-# Zener standard library
+# Zener Standard Library

-Reusable files to make writing zener more enjoyable and easier, versions packaged with [`pcb`](https://github.com/diodeinc/pcb)
+Reusable files to make writing Zener more enjoyable and easier, versions packaged with [`pcb`](https://github.com/diodeinc/pcb).

+# Zener Nightly

+Check out `origin/nightly` for the latest features not yet stabilized in mainstream releases.